Greek protesters clash with police at anti-austerity march

-ATHENS Greek anti-establishment protesters threw stones and dozens of petrol bombs at police in front of parliament on Wednesday before a key vote on a bailout deal, in some of the most serious violence in more than two years.
+ATHENS Greek anti-establishment protesters threw dozens of petrol bombs at police in front of parliament on Wednesday ahead of a key vote on a bailout deal, in some of the most serious violence in over two years.

 Police responded with tear gas, sending hundreds of people fleeing in central Syntagma Square.